 This Superior King guest room is located on the third floor, with a stand up shower and view of the Davenport House Gardens.
 Caroline Finch was a fine teacher of music and it was said that if anyone could bring out the talent in a child, Miss Finch could.

-This Luxury King guest room has full bathtub/shower combination & private veranda overlooking Columbia Square.
+This Luxury King guest room has full bathtub/shower combination & a veranda overlooking Columbia Square.
 The room is located on the third floor.
 James Oglethorpe founded the trust colony of Georgia in Savannah.
 As its leader, he secured Georgia for English rule by defeating the Spanish.

-This Luxury King guest room, on the third floor, has a full bathtub/shower combination & a view of Columbia Square from a shared veranda.
+This Luxury King guest room, on the third floor, has a full bathtub/shower combination & a view of Columbia Square from a veranda.
 Fiore cast the original mold for Savannah's famous "The Waving Girl" statue of Florence Martus, who waved to sailors from all over the world for generations.

-This Superior Queen guestroom with a bath and shower combination is located on the Courtyard level, one floor below Parlor Level with windows at ground level.
+This Classic Queen guestroom with a bath and shower combination is located on the Courtyard level, one floor below Parlor Level with windows at ground level.
 James Pierpont composed "Jingle Bells," while serving as the organist and choir director of the Unitarian Association of Savannah.

-This Superior Queen guest room has a shower and a clawfoot tub.
+This Classic Queen guest room has a shower and a clawfoot tub.
 It's located on the Courtyard level, and is handicapped accessible.
 In 1740, George Whitefield founded Bethesda Orphanage in Savannah, the oldest continuously operating orphanage in the United States.